Retired Employees Association

 AREA Maintains Original Goals, Expands Scope since formed in 1975

 The Retired Employees Association is a worldwide organization for The Exchange retirees.
 First formed back in 1975, the purpose of the association was to continue the friendships and associations that had been made during Exchange careers, a legacy that continues today in the association's endeavors.
-Today, the Retired Employees Association can boast of having over 18 local chapters with 3,700 members and spouses all over the United States.
+Today, the Retired Employees Association can boast of having over 17 active local chapters with 2,296 members and spouses all over the United States.

 The purpose of AREA and its chapters is threefold: (1) To foster communication and social activities between retired Army & Air Force Exchange Service employees; (2) To support the interests of The Exchange, its employees and the people it serves; and (3) To promote the interests of Association members.

-While the activities of local chapters, quarterly Newsletters and membership directories continue the original intent of maintaining old friendships, AREA has grown significantly since it was founded.
+While the activities of local chapters and quarterly Newsletters continue the original intent of maintaining old friendships, AREA has grown significantly since it was founded.

 One of our most important activities is helping to protect the retiree benefit.
 While The Exchange does an excellent job of enhancing and protecting the retiree benefit, AREA's members represent a significant force that can generate letters and phone calls to our representatives in Congress to protect our own benefits from unsettling proposals.